AliceWonderland/Distances-App/README.md

 # Distances App
 Find the distance between two IPs

-This mini app uses Google's Distance Matrix API to calculate distances between geolocations and FreeGeoIP API to convert IP Addresses to geo coordinates.
+This mini React app uses Google's Distance Matrix API to calculate distances between geolocations and FreeGeoIP API to convert IP Addresses to geo coordinates.
+Vanilla React using State Lifting to manage state.

 I chose Webpack Dev Server and Fetch API to try out for this demo.